kurtosis-tech/kurtosis/docs/docs/quickstart.md

 :::info
 The `--enclave` flag is used to specify the enclave to use for that particular run.
 If one doesn't exist, Kurtosis will create an enclave with that name - which is what is happening here.
 Read more about `kurtosis run` [here][kurtosis-run-reference].

-This entire  "clean-and-run" process will be our dev loop for the rest of the quickstart as we add more services and operations to our distributed application.
+This entire  "clean-and-run" process will be your dev loop for the rest of the quickstart as you add more services and operations to our distributed application.
 :::

 You'll see in the result that the `quickstart` enclave now contains a Postgres instance: